Ridhwana/rails/guides/source/active_record_querying.md

 c2.save  # Raises an ActiveRecord::StaleObjectError
 ```

-You're then responsible for dealing with the conflict by rescuing the exception and either rolling back, merging, or otherwise apply the business logic needed to resolve the conflict.
+You're then responsible for dealing with the conflict by rescuing the exception and either rolling back, merging, or otherwise applying the business logic needed to resolve the conflict.

 This behavior can be turned off by setting `ActiveRecord::Base.lock_optimistically = false`.